KPI Health Rules and Dashboards

 - (middle): Key Performance Indicators, active KPI health rule violations and graphs of Router throughput.

-- (bottom): System (BOSH) VM health indicators for the core Pivotal Platform services that track the health of each VM supporting a core Pivotal Platform service.
+- (bottom): System (BOSH) VM health indicators for the core VMware Tanzu services that track the health of each VM supporting a core VMware Tanzu service.

 The Health Rule Violation widget includes a search box that can be used to filter the health rules violations.
 In the example below, a filter is applied to show the Diego Cell Disk Capacity violations, which the dashboard shows as red.